trade-copilot/ape-ai-docs/Features/Personas/what-are-personas.md

 **Q: What if I trade multiple styles?**
 A: Start with your primary style.
 Switch personas based on what you're focusing on that day/week.

-**Q: Is one persona better than others?**
+**Q: Is one companion better than others?**
 A: No!
 They're designed for different styles.
-The best persona is the one that matches how YOU trade.
+The best companion is the one that matches how YOU trade.

 **Q: How many personas are there?**
 A: Four: Money Monty (balanced), Sage (value), Maverick (momentum), and Blitz (day trading).